Mo\"ET: Mixture of Expert Trees and its Application to Verifiable Reinforcement Learning

-\textbf{Explainable Machine Learning:} There has been a lot of recent interest in explaining decisions of black-box models ~\cite{guidotti2018survey,doshi2017towards}.
-LIME~\cite{ribeiro2016should} and LORE~\cite{GuidottiETAL18LocalExplanations} explain behavior of a black-box model locally, around an input of interest, by sampling the black-box model around the neighborhood of the input\XComment{using a genetic algorithm (LORE)}, and training a local \DT (or a linear model) over the sampled points.
-Another view at \MOET is that it explains behavior of a deep RL agent (although we do not focus on this aspect in this paper). \MOET combines local trees into a global policy by combining local decision trees via a gating function.
+\textbf{Explainable Machine Learning:} There has been a lot of recent interest in explaining decisions of black-box models ~\cite{guidotti2018survey,doshi2017towards, roscher2020explainable}.
+Nowadays, a large set of explainable RL literature is emerging, intended to provide ethical, responsible and trustable algorithms for explaining model outputs of DRL agents \cite{heuillet2021explainability, puiutta2020explainable, wells2021explainable}.
+Shi et al. \cite{shi2021xpm} proposed XPM -- an explainable RL framework for portfolio management optimization that is based on application of class activation mappings for output explanation.
+Similarly, Ayala et al. \cite{ayala2021explainable} proposed the introspection-based method for transforming Q-values into probabilities of success, used as the base to explain the agent's decision-making process.
+Besides of the explainable RL algorithms, the two most well known algorithms that are commonly used for deep learning models interpretation are LIME~\cite{ribeiro2016should} and LORE~\cite{GuidottiETAL18LocalExplanations}.
+LIME and LORE explain behavior of a black-box model locally, around an input of interest, by sampling the black-box model around the neighborhood of the input\XComment{using a genetic algorithm (LORE)}, and training a local \DT (or a linear model) over the sampled points.

+Another view at \MOET is that it explains behavior of a deep RL agent. \MOET combines local trees into a global policy by combining local decision trees via a gating function.
+Inspection of the trees and the gating might shed light on the agent's decision making.
+However, we do not focus on this aspect in this paper.

+\textbf{Tree-Structured Models:} Tree-Structured models are very attractive type of machine learning algorithms due to low complexity and interpretability \cite{niuniu2010notice, kotsiantis2013decision}.
+Irsoy et al.~\cite{irsoy2012soft} propose a decision tree model with soft decisions at internal nodes where children are chosen with probabilities given by a sigmoid gating function.
+However, this reduces the tree's interpretability.
+Binary tree-structured hierarchical routing mixture of experts (HRME) model, which has classifiers as non-leaf node experts and simple regression models as leaf node experts, was proposed in~\cite{zhao2019hierarchical}.
+Hester and Stone~\cite{hester2013texplore} use random forests in RL setting to build a model of environment from which policy is inferred.

+The form of our model can be related to these models, but it is designed with verifiability in mind and we also propose a novel training procedure suited to that specific model.